LabKey/cnprcEHRModules/README.md

     * git clone https://github.com/LabKey/cnprcEHRModules.git
 1. Ensure that your settings.gradle file includes externalModules/cnprcEHRModules.
 You should have a line similar to below:
     * BuildUtils.includeModules(this.settings, rootDir, BuildUtils.EHR_EXTERNAL_MODULE_DIRS, excludedExternalModules)
-1. Build the module with either gradle command
+1. Build the module with below gradle command:
+   * First time transitioning from svn to git, use:
-    * gradlew deployapp
+      * gradlew cleanbuild deployapp
+   * For subsequent builds, use either one of the commands below:
+      * gradlew deployap
       * gradlew :externalModules:cnprcEHRModules deployModule